 - I. Phase II is defined as the earlier of the following: - a.
 The issuance of the 200th Certificate of Occupancy, or, - b.
 200th multifamily unit is given a Certificate of Completion, or, - c.
-60,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Completion. - II.
-Prior reaching the above threshold the following shall occur: a.
-The Applicant shall construct or cause to be constructed an elevated boardwalk with a minimum width of eight(8) feet between pylons/rails crossing the wetland within Parcel C as depicted in fig-ure 12 on page 18 or, in the alternative, a multi-use trail running parallel and adjacent to Harts Road from the intersection with William Burgess Boulevard accessing the southwesterly most extent of Nassau Crossing PUD unless environmental and/or topographical constraints cause the facility to be narrowed.
+60,000 square feet of non-residential space is issued a Certificate of Occupancy or Certificate of Comple- - II.
+Prior reaching the above threshold the following shall occur: - a.
+The Applicant shall construct or cause to be constructed an elevated boardwalk with a minimum width of eight(8) feet between pylons/rails crossing the wetland within Parcel C as depicted in figure 12 on page 18 or, in the alternative, a multi-use trail running parallel and adjacent to Harts Road from the intersection with William Burgess Boulevard accessing the southwesterly most extent of Nassau Crossing PUD unless environmental and/or topographical constraints cause the facility to be narrowed.
 In no instance shall the pedestrian facility be less than five(5) feet in width.
 The trail may be constructed on either the east or west side of Harts Road.
-See Figure 14 on page 20.
+See Figure 14 on page 20. - b.
+The Applicant shall construct or cause to be constructed a multi-use trail along an east-west axis parallel to William Burgess Boulevard within Parcel C as generally depicted in Figure 14.